 Choose the color palette for your new floor plan design like a pro.
 It’s easier than you think!
-The colors you choose for each room can influence your mood and are usually a direct reflection of your personality.
+The colors chosen for each room can influence your mood and are usually a direct reflection of your personality.

 Going back to the basics is the best place to start when thinking about a color scheme for your new house plan.
 Let’s talk color theory.

 The color wheel is a wonderful resource that helps us identify primary and secondary colors, as well as complementary and analogous colors.
-Understanding the color wheel serves as a great “cheat sheet” when thinking about what colors work well together and which don’t complement each other as well.
+Understanding the color wheel will help create a color palette that works well together.

 Complementary colors are those that appear opposite on the color wheel.
 For example, the wheel below demonstrates how red and green, or blue and orange compliment each other.
 These complimentary pairings create vibrant results and are great choices when you want your space to make a statement.
 Analogous colors are those that are located next to each other.
 Pairing these colors in a space creates visual harmony and are guaranteed to work from a design perspective.